deniss87/deniss87/README.md

 ## 👨‍💻 About Me

-I'm a passionate Junior Web Developer.
+I'm a passionate Junior Web Developer who loves turning ideas into interactive, user-friendly web applications.
-I love turning ideas into interactive websites and learning new technologies every day.

-Currently, I’m focusing on frontend and full-stack development, building responsive web apps, and improving my skills with JavaScript, TypeScript, React, and Node.js.
+I continuously work on expanding my knowledge and refining my skills.

+I focus on **frontend and full-stack development**, working with modern technologies such as:

+- **JavaScript, TypeScript, React, Next.js**
+- **PHP, Node.js**
+- **MySQL, PostgreSQL**
+- **REST APIs, GraphQL**

+Throughout the _The Rolling Scopes School Courses (JS / Front-end Course, React Course)_,
+I gained hands-on experience working in a **team environment**, participating in **code reviews**, and receiving valuable **feedback from an experienced mentor**.
+These courses helped me develop better coding practices, improve architecture decisions, and understand real-world development workflows.

-I’m eager to contribute to real-world projects, collaborate with other developers, and grow as a professional in the web development world.
+I'm eager to contribute to real projects, collaborate with developers, and continue growing as a professional in the web development world.

 ---